-All PayPal refunds need to be recorded in your books for a proper reconciliation, P&L reporting, and tax filing.
+All PayPal refunds need to be recorded in your books for proper reconciliation, P&L(Profit & Loss) reporting, and tax filing.

-Synder recognizes refunds, syncs them with your QuickBooks file, and creates a refund receipt, allowing for full transparency in your books.
+Synder recognizes refunds, syncs them with your QuickBooks, and creates a refund receipt, allowing for complete transparency in your books.

 Learn more about recording PayPal refunds in QuickBooks automatically.

-With your PayPal transactions going directly into QuickBooks you can anticipate an easy reconciliation process.
-You can also use the Import Old Transactions option to bring in historic data.
+With your PayPal transactions going into QuickBooks via Synder, you can anticipate an easy reconciliation process.
+You can also use the Import Historical Data option if you want to incorporate your historical transactions.

 Learn more about reconciling PayPal transactions in QuickBooks.

-9. Matching PayPal receipts to open QuickBooks invoices to save time
+Matching PayPal payments to open QuickBooks invoices to save time

-Synder features a setting allowing open invoices to be automatically closed once an invoice payment is detected.
+Synder features a setting allowing open invoices to be automatically closed once payment is detected.
 Enable it by going to Settings → General → Apply payments to unpaid Invoice/Bill transactions → Update.

-Synder is a smart software that has been created with accountants and e-commerce businesses in mind.
+Synder is smart software that has been created with accountants, e-commerce, and SaaS businesses in mind.
 It allows its users to seamlessly integrate PayPal with QuickBooks, keeping precise records about all sales and expense transactions.
-The accuracy of Synder allows you to maintain accurate reports, be ready for tax filing, and perform the bank reconciliation in several easy clicks.
+The accuracy of Synder allows you to maintain flawless reports, be ready for tax filing, and perform bank reconciliation in several easy clicks.